alexanderflann/Quant-Research/README.md

   ## Projects

-  **Each individual project includes a dedicated README Markdown file detailling motivation, research, code, and results.**
+  **These projects featured here represent a selection, typically pertaining to larger scale quantitative research.
+Each individual project includes a dedicated README Markdown file detailling motivation, research, code, and results.**

       01. Volatility Surface Modelling - Black-Scholes, Dupire, and Heston on FTSE 100 Options